-Children and Young People is one of several specialist routes available in our BSc (Honours) Nursing.
+Children and Young People is one of several specialist routes available in the BSc (Honours) Nursing.

 If you want to become a registered nurse within this field, and are already working in a healthcare role, this unique practice-based qualification is for you.
 You'll be able to stay in work while you study – provided you have the support of your employer and suitable practice can be agreed.

-In addition to the subject of Children and Young People nursing, your study will include a number of additional nursing specialisms, including Adult, Learning Disabilities and Mental Health.
-Successful completion of your degree through this route will result in your eligibility to apply for registration as a qualified nurse with a specialism in Children and Young People.
+Successful completion of your degree through this route will result in your eligibility to apply for registration as a qualified nurse (children and young people) with the Nursing and Midwifery Council (NMC).

 You must be working in a relevant environment, have the support of your employer, and meet the requirements Specified by the NMC.
 You must have National 5 English and Maths or Applications of Maths.